 I was born in Blackburn, England and came to Canada with my parents at a very young age.
 I graduated from Preston High School and in my younger years, was active in many of the local sports.

-This was the epitome of policing for me, investigating crime at a level much higher than I would have ever imagined and working with officers whose back you would always have and they yours on a daily basis.
-There is always a shelf life with this kind of work and after almost four years and closing in on eighteen years, I am now back in uniform working out of Guelph.
+It was the epitome of policing for me, investigating crime at a level much higher than I would have ever imagined and working with officers whose backs you would always have and they yours on a daily basis.
+There is always a shelf life with this kind of work and after almost four years and closing in on eighteen years of my career, I moved back into uniform patrol, working out of Guelph.

-Fast-forward a year and approaching twenty years of public service had passed and this wonderful chapter of my life is suddenly over.
+Almost twenty years of public service had passed and this wonderful chapter of my life is suddenly over.
 The job had taken its’ toll and my mindset was such that if I stayed, I would, without a doubt, have jeopardized a large portion of my future due to psychological unrest.
 I decided, with great difficulty and after many discussions with my wife, to walk away.

 I tried my hand at Real Estate, then working for Sunoco Oil Company for several years, but finally settled on driving an 18-wheeler for Linamar Transportation out of Guelph, Ontario.
 It was during my time of driving alone over the road for long periods, that writing became front and centre on my need to do list.
 The first question that jumped out was, what would I write?
 After kicking it around for awhile, it became obvious which direction I should go.
 I would write Crime fiction.
 The one caveat I insisted on to myself would be, that if I was going to write in this particular genre, it would be written from a police officers’ perspective, ie; internal police procedures, partnerships, in-house politics, handling pressures from the streets, the justice system and a host of other intangibles officers would face on a daily basis.
 It would be no holds barred.

 Readying myself to bring forth the next novel in the series, something occurred which changed my entire focus.
-Leaving the O.P.P., though necessary, was the single most difficult life decision I ever had to make, but one that couldn’t be avoided if I was ever to get my life back in order.
-I loved being a police officer and was pretty good at it, but there was something present within me that was stealing all the desire, drive and zeal from my mind which doesn’t lend itself to properly doing this type of work.
+Leaving the O.P.P., though necessary, was the single most difficult life decision I had ever made in my entire life, but one that couldn’t be avoided if I was ever to get my life back in order.
+I loved being a police officer and was pretty good at it, but there was a malevolent presence within me that was slowly stealing all the desire, drive and zeal from my mind.
+That doesn’t lend itself to properly doing this type of work.
 It makes it very dangerous not only for myself, but co-workers as well, who may have to rely on me in critical situations.
-That something was soon to have a name.
+That presence was soon to have a name.
 PTSD.
-The choices were limited to only two, in my mind.
-Walk away entirely and hope order is restored in my life or stay and continue suffering through a messed up psychological state with no realistic potential for improvement.
-Regrettably, but wisely, I chose the former.

 I was terribly saddened after learning about several officers taking their own lives due to work related depression recently.
 I know there are many, many more who are also suffering to various degrees out there because of similar debilitating problems.
 It is with this in mind that I have decided to do something in the hopes of reaching these folks and maybe steering them towards something more positive.

-Book # 4 will be a non-fiction ‘Anthology’ directed specifically towards First Responders and Corrections Officers and will be a compilation of their stories and how they are currently living their lives while dealing with PTSD or some other form of depression, which was incurred as a result from years of doing what they do best.
+Book # 4 will now be a non-fiction ‘Anthology’ directed specifically towards First Responders and Corrections Officers and will be a compilation of their stories and how they are currently living their lives while dealing with PTSD or some other form of depression.
+A malady which was incurred as a result of doing what they do best for too many years.

 More…(click ‘Anthology ’ on home page of this web-site)